yeswanth244/open-data-pvnet/getting_started.md

 - **Gridded Data**: Data represented in a regular grid structure, where each cell corresponds to a specific geographic area.
 Common in weather and climate datasets for efficient analysis.
 - **NetCDF (Network Common Data Form)**: A self-describing, machine-independent data format designed for storing and sharing array-oriented scientific data.
 Commonly used in meteorology, oceanography, and other geosciences, NetCDF supports large datasets and includes metadata for describing the data's structure and meaning.
 - **HDF5 (Hierarchical Data Format version 5)**: A versatile data model that supports the storage of large, complex datasets in a hierarchical structure.
 HDF5 is widely used for scientific computing, offering high performance, scalability, and the ability to handle large amounts of data efficiently.
+- **GRIB (GRIdded Binary)**: A concise data format commonly used in meteorology to store historical and forecast weather data.
+GRIB files are optimized for large datasets, representing grid-based information such as temperature, wind speed, and precipitation.
+They are often used by Numerical Weather Prediction (NWP) models and are known for their efficient storage and compression.
 - **Power Units**:
   - **Watt (W)**: The basic unit of power in the International System of Units (SI), representing one joule per second.
   - **Kilowatt (kW)**: Equal to 1,000 watts, commonly used to measure the capacity of small solar systems.